Zion German Congregational Church

 On the church's tenth anniversary in 1924, there were 290 members and over 300 Sunday school pupils.

 Reverend Otto Tiede accepted the call to Zion Congregational Church on August 3, 1936.
-Shortly after his arrival, he organized Sunday school classes, and a short time later, classrooms were installed, which were a great help to the teachers.
+Shortly after his arrival, he organized Sunday school classes, and a short time later, classrooms were installed, which proved to be a great help to the teachers.
 In the early days of the church, all classes met in the basement, each assigned to a separate bench.
 The teachers stood between the benches, each trying to speak louder than his neighboring teacher, their only teaching aid being the German Bible and Christian Faith.

 Reverend George J. Schmidt began his pastorate with Zion on July 11, 1938, and enjoyed a ministry of over two years before Reverend Kalmbach took leadership of the church on November 4, 1940.